Your Pay Monthly Mobile Agreement

 "Notice" means as further set out in paragraph 19, your call to give us notice to terminate in accordance with paragraph 19.1, or your letter or email to our customer services, as applicable; or our call, email, letter, SMS, bill, Website notification, MyO2 communication or other notification to you;

-"Out-of-Bundle Charges" means Charges you will incur for our Services when you exceed the inclusive allowances you pay for as part of your Monthly Subscription Charges (i.e. standard mainland UK calls, texts and data in excess of your inclusive tariff allowance) and not including Additional Services;
+"Out-of-Bundle Charges" means Charges you will incur for our Services when you exceed the inclusive allowances you pay for as part of your Monthly Subscription Charges (i.e. standard calls, texts and data in our Europe Zone in excess of your inclusive tariff allowance provided that if you’re on a data-only (Mobile Broadband) tariff, data can only be used in the UK) and not including Additional Services;

 "Related Agreement(s)" means other terms and conditions which you separately agree to, under which we or our group companies agree to provide you with good(s) or service(s);